chapel-lang/chapel/doc/rst/language/spec/modules.rst

 Module initialization is performed using the following algorithm.

-Starting from the module that defines the main function, the modules named in its use and import statements are visited depth-first and initialized in post-order.
+Starting from the module that defines the main procedure, the modules named in its use and import statements are visited depth-first and initialized in post-order.
 If a use or import statement names a module that has already been visited, it is not visited a second time.
 Thus, infinite recursion is avoided.